Minding the Garden @Hart’s Green Garden – Growing Together

 Somewhere well-designed with accessible pathways and seating, raised beds and polytunnels ?

-And importantly, where there is always a cup of tea close to hand !
+And importantly, where you can find friendly conversation and there is always a cup of tea close to hand !

 If you are an individual or a group, Minding the Garden would love to offer you a warm welcome to our supportive and practical space, including sensory areas and quiet spaces enabling you to connect with nature and wildlife.

 Maybe you are looking for a place to relax and meet others or would like to try your hand at gardening on the Minding the Garden plot at Hart’s Green Garden in Fleet?

 Whether your interest is in growing or enjoying being outdoors, our focus is to provide a social and therapeutic area to benefit everyone.

 Our aim is to provide opportunities for people in the local communities to help look after their physical health and mental wellbeing.

 If you would like to find out more, please get in touch with Amanda Slater at Hart Voluntary Action:-

 When will the community garden be ready for use ?